-Ralph Neville, 4th Lord Neville and 1st Earl of Westmorland became the father of a total of 23 children from his two wives and to provide accommodation for his extremely large family he rebuilt the south and west sections of the castle making them into two storey structures.
-He was also responsible for increasing the height of the towers and transformed the north east tower into a gatehouse.
-King Henry IV is known to stayed there in 1410.
+Ralph Neville, 4th Lord Neville and 1st Earl of Westmorland became the father of a total of 23 children from his two wives and to provide accommodation for his extremely large family he rebuilt the south and west sections of the castle making them into two-storey structures.
+He was also responsible for increasing the height of the towers and transformed the northeast tower into a gatehouse.
+King Henry IV is known to have stayed there in 1410.

 Middleham Castle, once known as the Windsor of the North, became home to some of the most powerful lords in England in the fifteenth century, including the mighty Richard Neville, Earl of Warwick, the son of the Earl of Salisbury.
 Warwick inherited the castle on his father's death in 1460.
 He played a major role in the Wars of the Roses, during his time of occupation, the castle became a major army garrison.

 Following the death of Richard III at the Battle of Bosworth in 1485 Middleham Castle became the property of Henry VII.
 No longer used as a royal residence, the castle, like Richard III's reputation, fell into ruin under the new Tudor dynasty.
 In 1604, the first Stuart King, James I and VI granted the castle to Sir Henry Linley.